webgme/cyphy/Readme.md

 ## 2 ways to visualize models using WebCyPhy ##
 ### Option A ###
-__This interface is under development__.
-Visit [localhost:8855/extlib/src/app/default/](http://localhost:8855/extlib/src/app/default/) to open the domain-specific WebCyPhy UI.
-This option requires that the 'ADMEditor' language exists in the database (if not it will link you to Option 1).
-This application reads and writes to and from the master branch.

-### Option B ###
 Visit [localhost:8855](http://localhost:8855) to open the default WebGME editor
 - Click on the first icon in the toolbar `Projects`
 - Create new project from file
 - Name the project `ADMEditor`
 - Select the `meta/ADMEditor_metaOnly.json` file - you can browse and select the file or drag-and-drop it to the dialogue box
+- Create a `WorkSpace` node in the root and add an `ACMFolder`, `ADMFolder`.
+- From each folder respectively run the `ACMImporter`- and `ADMImporter`-plugins.
+For the ACMs, drag and drop all the zip files from `/meta/drivetrain-model/Components` onto the dropbox.
+For the ADM select the `/meta/drivetrain-model/FullSystem.adm` file.

+### Option B ###
+__This interface is under development__.
+Visit [localhost:8855/extlib/src/app/default/](http://localhost:8855/extlib/src/app/default/) to open the domain-specific WebCyPhy UI.
+This option requires that the 'ADMEditor' language exists in the database (if not it will link you to Option 1).
+This application reads and writes to and from the master branch.

 # Notes #